maab-osman/Personal-Trainer/README.md

 # Personal Trainer

-Beginner-friendly React + TypeScript app for the Frontend Programming 2025 course.
+React + TypeScript app for the Frontend Programming 2025 course.
 Manage customers and trainings, view statistics, and see upcoming sessions on a calendar.
 Includes CSV export and basic form validation.

 - Live site: https://maab-osman.github.io/Personal-Trainer/